Incarnation: Some evolutionary thoughts

 And why stop at the major religions?
 Perhaps right through human history, incarnational figures have befriended us as models and catalysts, including several of the great Goddesses, reclaimed by feminists in recent decades.
 The potential for dialogue is enormous as we begin to realise that what unites us under God is far more powerful than what divides us.
 Our patriarchal, tribal inheritance has left us fragmented and confused.
 Incarnational wholeness was never so urgently needed.

-Nor should the concept of Incarnation be reserved just for humans.
+Nor should the concept of Incarnation be reserved just for humans (See the provocative challenge of Stephen D. Moore in his 2014 book, Divinanimality).
 The word includes all forms of corporeality that adorn God’s creation, from the tiny bacteria to the elegant universe.
 Bodies are special to God.
 The divine creativity seems to flourish generically through embodied expression.
 Incarnation in the fullest sense is the declaration that God loves bodies.

 So Much to be Reclaimed!